 Here’s a few things to expect when you attend your first class:

-Shoes – We generally remove our shoes and practice barefoot.
-There’s a place to leave your shoes at the front entrance of the studio.
+Shoes - We generally remove our shoes and practice barefoot.
+There’s a place to leave your shoes in the lobby of the studio.
 This helps us keep traction on our mats.
 If this makes you uncomfortable, you can always leave your socks on.

-Mats – You’ll need a mat to practice on.
+Mats - You’ll need a mat to practice on.
 This helps you be more stable in your poses and can be a bit of a cushion under your joints when we’re in poses that involve being on hands and knees.
 You can purchase an inexpensive mat at most department stores these days or you can borrow one from the studio until you purchase your own.
-If you are participating in a Chair Yoga class you’ll need a mat as well.
-The mat is placed under the chair to keep the chair from sliding on the hard floor.
+We have high quality Manduka brand mats available for you to borrow and sell these same mats in our studio boutique.
+We recommend this brand of mat for their quality as well as their longevity.

 Props - You’ll find that there are a variety of props available in the studio to help facilitate your practice.
 People come to yoga class with all manner of physical challenges and props allow us to move into poses with good alignment in a safe manner that does not over-stress the body.
 Blocks can allow us to reach the floor when the body cannot.
 Straps allow us to safely move deeper into postures that otherwise might not be available.
 Bolsters can help us relax at the end of our practice or sit up tall and relaxed at the beginning of practice.
 Blankets can be an extra cushion for joints or keep us warm in our final relaxation.

-Adjustments – Your teacher may give you a hands on adjustment.
+Adjustments - Your teacher may give you a hands on adjustment.
 This means that she may put her hands on your body to gently guide you into a pose.
 These adjustments are not necessarily because you are doing something “wrong”.
 They are to help you in your experience of the posture to find more ease and harmony in alignment.
-Should you be uncomfortable being touched, you should always let your teacher know.
+To let your teacher know your comfort level when being touched, we provide "Flip chips" that you can leave at the top of your mat to let your teacher know to either "Assist" or "Do not assist".
+You'll find these on the desk when you sign in for class.
+Even if you put your chip on the "assist" side, please know that you can tell your teacher "no thank you" at any time.

 Clothing - You’ll want to wear comfortable clothing to class that allows you to move freely.
 Be careful to avoid anything too tight that will interfere with your comfort or too loose that might trip you up or not allow your teacher to see your alignment.
 Depending on the time of year, you may want to layer as you’ll warm up and cool down throughout the course of your class.